jessehorne/lovelog/README.md

 ```

 # Suggestions
 Please make an 'issue', and submit it.
-You are also welcome to send your pull requests. :-)
+You are also welcome to submit your pull requests. :-)